Apple's momentum 'meltdown' bites investors

-NEW YORK (Reuters) - Has the “curse of the Dow” finally caught up with Apple?
+NEW YORK, Aug 4 (Reuters) - Has the “curse of the Dow” finally caught up with Apple?

 Shares of the iPhone maker have been in a rut since posting disappointing quarterly results in late June, falling to a six-month low of $113.25 on Tuesday.

 The recent declines have wiped out nearly $100 billion of Apple’s market value - about as much as fellow Dow components Boeing and McDonald’s are worth in total.
-For CEO Tim Cook, it means his stake of 950,000 shares, worth more than $127 million in late April, is now worth around $109 million.
+For CEO Tim Cook, it means his stake of more than 111 million shares is now worth about $12.76 billion, compared with nearly $15 billion at the peak in late April.

 The dropoff represents a notable bout of weakness for a stock basically impervious to pain for the better part of two years.